AlexChalk/AlexChalk.github.io/presents.md

 Bandcamp is my preferred choice for listening to music.
 You have to pay for records you listen to more than a few times (like in the old days), and the company commission on sales is means-tested, which means lesser-known artists receive almost all of the money you pay (and even successful artists keep >80%).
 If you buy me a [gift card][bandcamp-gift-card-link] on their site then you can help me find and enjoy new music.

+#### Bonsai Tree

+My bonsai did not survive our recent move, so I'm looking for a new one.
+I'd like something with a wide trunk that's good for beginners and not fussy about lighting.
+I've been looking at a Ficus Bonsai (like my last one) or a Chinese Elm.

 #### Cordless Vacuum

 If you are feeling very generous (or coordinating with others), I'd really like a cordless stick vacuum.
 I mostly trust [The Wirecutter][wirecutter-cordless-vacuum-link] for this sort of purchase, which means the model I'm after is the Ryobi 18V One+ HP (but check the link to make sure it's still recommended).
 It's sold exclusively via [Home Depot][ryobi-link]—please get the model that comes with a charger.